 Post Summary: The Ultimate Oregon Road Trip Itinerary According To A PNW Local

 Are you a Pacific Northwest local, looking to get your fix of the desert?
-While someplace like Sedona hiking trails sounds awesome, you might be looking for something a little more close to home.
+While someplace like Sedona hiking trails sounds awesome, you might be looking for something a little closer to home.

-Oh have we got the perfect road trip for you!
+Oh have we got the perfect west coast road trip for you!

 May we present to you, Eastern Oregon.
 Eastern Oregon is mostly known for the Alvord Desert, Pendleton, and the Painted Hills.
 However, there is so much more to explore here!
 That’s why we’re sharing with you some of our own favorite Eastern Oregon places to visit.